GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

    * `dP` The duPont 2.5m telescope
    * `AAT`

  * `integration` The duration of the measurement.
 The default time unit is seconds.
+Could be converted from an exposure column in the original file.
  * `integration_unit` The units for the integration time.

  * `reference` Usually added by the plotfuncs.py code, this is taken from the notion export and shows where the file came from on NASA/ADS.

  * `seeing` The seeing in arcseconds.
+Usually in Optical.
  * `extinction` The extinction in the associated band and with the associated units.

  * `counts` The total counts received by a CCD or other instrument.

  * `kcorr` The k correction.
-This will be followed by the relevant bands being corrected between e.g. `kcorr_vs` for correction from V to STIS.
+Used in optical/NIR/UV This will be followed by the relevant bands being corrected between e.g. `kcorr_vs` for correction from V to STIS.

  * `optical_depth` Sometimes listed for radio.
  * `position_angle` Sometimes used in radio.
  * `polarisation` Measured in radio on occasion.
  * `system_noise_temp` The radio system noise temperature in Kelvin
+ * `sky_flux` Sometimes measured when spectra are taken.
+It is in the same units as the flux of the source.